-All reports must be made in writing and submitted for the attention of the Whistleblowing Committee to this email address: wbc@measat.com or submit a hard copy of the report for the attention of the Whistleblowing Committee to MGB mailing address at Jalan Teknokrat 1/2, Cyberjaya, 63000 Selangor.
+All reports must be made in writing and submitted for the attention of the Whistleblowing Committee to this email address: wbc@measat.commailto: or submit a hard copy of the report for the attention of the Whistleblowing Committee to MGB mailing address at Jalan Teknokrat 1/2, Cyberjaya, 63000 Selangor.
 The report should be marked 'Strictly Private and Confidential and to be opened by the Addressee only'.
-In the case of a reportable conduct involving any member of the Whistleblowing Committee, such report should be addressed directly to MGB Board.
+In the case of a reportable conduct involving any member of the Whistleblowing Committee, such report should be addressed directly to any member of the MGB Board or the MGB Board.

-6.3.2 Protection
+6.3.2 Protection to Whistleblowers